amyschmid/Haloferax-volcanii-model/README.md

 "Model curation and testing.ipynb": A Jupyter notebook in which everything was done AFTER the biomass equation was replaced.
 This is everything in the "Model curation" and "Testing and analysis" sections in the Methods.

 "gapfill_added.csv": A reaction table containing the 31 reactions automatically suggested my ModelSEED.
-In format to be added using the file "add_rxns_from_csv_table.py".
+In format to be added using the script "add_rxns_from_csv_table.py".

 "Heme_enzyme_rxns.csv", "B12_missing_reactions_table.csv", "Lipid_enzymes_table.csv", and "final_missing_rxns.csv": Batches of reactions that were added to the model, in this order.
+In format to be added using the script "add_rxns_from_csv_table.py".

+"biomass_from_Gonzalez.csv": The biomass sub-reactions from the Gonzalez et. al. Halobacterium model.
+In a format to be added using the script "add_rxn_table_with_coeffs_below.py".

 "reaction_CSV_format_notes.txt": Description of the CSV file format for adding reactions.